jericks/jericks.github.io/content/posts/geos-conan.md

 draft: false
 ---

-One of the best ways to get started using the library GEOS with C++ is to use Conan and CMAKE.
+One of the best ways to get started using the GEOS library with C++ is to use Conan and CMAKE.

 [GEOS](https://trac.osgeo.org/geos) is the Geometry Engine, Open Source library written in C and C++.
 Is is a port of the [Java Topology Suite](https://github.com/locationtech/jts) (JTS).
-Both libraries include spatial predicate function and spatials operators.
-GEOS is used extensively in PostGIS extension for Postgres.
+Both libraries include spatial predicate functions and spatials operators.
+GEOS is used extensively in the PostGIS extension for Postgres.
 [Conan](https://conan.io/) is a C/C++ package manager.
 It allows you to declare what libraries your code depends on.

-[CMake](https://cmake.org/) is one of the  most popular ways to build C++ applications.
+Finally, [CMake](https://cmake.org/) is one of the  most popular ways to build C++ applications.

 <!--more-->

+Let's build a GEOS hello world style application.
 First you need to install [conan](https://docs.conan.io/en/latest/installation.html#install-with-pip-recommended) and [CMAKE](https://cmake.org/install∏P).

 Then, create a **conanfile.txt** file.
+This declares that our code depends on GEOS version 3.8.1.

 ```
 [requires]